DirkR/capturadio/README.md

 ## Version History

+#### Version 0.7 -- 2012-02-14

+* Rewritten configuration management
+* URLs of station logos (png or jpeg) and a default logo url can be defined in configuration file.
+* These logos are embeded in the ID3 information (APIC tag) of the mp3 file
+* The logo urls are integrated as `<itunes:image>` elements in the channel header and item description of rss channel files.

 #### Version 0.6 -- 2012-01-25

 * create_podcast_feed.py also uses the configuration file, there's a section `[feed]` provides information for the RSS file.